ERC20-Builders-Hub-Development/ERC20/main/crypto/tokens/CustomTokens.md

 ## How to Request a Custom Token

-1. **Determine the Token Type:** Choose from the Basic, Essential, or Taxable token types based on the features and use cases that best suit your project.
+1. **Determine the Token Type:** Choose from the Essential, or Taxable token types based on the features and use cases that best suit your project.

 2. **Provide Necessary Details:**
    - **Token Name:** Choose a name for your token (e.g., MyToken).